 Another collaboration is with CEPAD a Christian organization that facilitates strengthening the capacity and self-advocacy of thirty-three organized communities, 206 Peace Commissions, and 120 pastoral groups throughout Nicaragua, using social promotion and organization.
 Its reputation places it among the most highly respected organizations in the country.

-AMOS is also a Christian Nicaraguan organization, founded by CEPAD, which practices and teaches Public Health .
+AMOS is also a Christian Nicaraguan organization, which practices and teaches Public Health.
 It is run by two highly qualified physicicans, Dr. David Parajon who is an internist and has a Masters Degree in Public Health, and Dr. Laura Parajon, a family practice physician skilled in health education.
-Several communities assisted by CEPAD and AMOS comprise the focus of a significant clean water initiative undertaken with ACI, responsible for the placement of hundreds of ACI filters in individual homes.
-A partnered supervision of our filters with AMOS was done in the Summer of 2012 and the description can be read below.
+Several communities assisted AMOS comprise the focus of a significant clean water initiative undertaken with ACI, responsible for the placement of hundreds of ACI filters in individual homes.
+A partnered supervision of our filters with AMOS was done in the Summer of 2012 and the description can be read here.